 The good news is that the Eiffel Tower is open 365 days a year.

-As you'd expect, at all the historic churches and cathedrals of Paris there are plenty of religious services during Christmas in Paris.
-Traditional Midnight Mass at Notre Dame Cathedral will not be held this year due to the damaging fire.
-However, here are some other options.
-The only way to secure a seat for mass is to to arrive early — we recommend you show up an hour early.
+As you'd expect, at the historic churches and cathedrals of Paris there are many religious services during the Christmas season in Paris.
+Traditional Midnight Mass at Notre Dame Cathedral will probably not be held this year, but keep your eyes open for special outdoor service.
+But here we've collected some other options.
+Tip: the only way to secure a seat for mass is to to arrive early.

 Founded back in 542 AD (remember those years?), this Left Bank Paris church has history.
 Noted for its wonderful acoustics, it's an ideal destination for Christmas mass.
 Check their website for more details.
 (In French only).